rithumaria/readmeTrials/README.md

 __To make a list use a * or - befor the words in lines__

+One of the greatest person of the world *mahatma gandhi *rabinthranath tagore

+**To create a nested list use * or - before the words and on the next line place the same before the wordsin that nest part**

 * horse
   * apple
   * fruits